alistairjoelquinn/sn-typescript/README.md

 ## Type definitions

 Typescript requires type definitions.
 When working in our own files we can make them ourselves, but what about the libraries we install?
 We need to install type definitions for these.
-Fortunately a lot of very popular libraries we use like `axios` and `redux-thunk` come shipped with them as standard, but a lot of them need to installed manually.
+Fortunately a lot of very popular libraries we use like `axios`, `redux` and `socket.io` come with them by default, but a lot of them need to installed manually.

 The project directory students start with installs type definitions for `react-router-dom`, though in order to do this project with TypeScript they will also require type definitions for both `react` and `react-dom`.
 These can be additionally installed with the following.